SequoiaDB/sequoiasql-postgresql/README.md

     ```
     # export PATH=/usr/local/pgsql934:$PATH
     ```
-4. Create and copy SequoiaDB's C driver to a subdirectory called 'sdbdriver' in PG's installation path.
-You can find the driver in SequoiaDB installation directory, or just download the driver package from [SequoiaDB official website](http://download.sequoiadb.com/cn/).
+4. Copy SequoiaDB's C driver to a subdirectory called 'sdbdriver' in this sdb_fdw directory.
+You can find the driver in SequoiaDB installation directory, or just download the driver package from [SequoiaDB official website](http://download.sequoiadb.com/cn/index-cat_id-2).
 For example:
     ```
     # DRIVER_PATH=/opt/sequoiadb
     # mkdir sdbdriver